 The establishment of the non-profit governing board built a foundation of collaboration and coordination that has brought a diverse group of stakeholders together to advance Alaska's HIE.
 Development of Alaska's HIE resulted in the culmination of over 10 years of statewide and regional health information exchanges and concepts created in the National Health Information Network and enhanced through ARRA stimulus.
-Today, Alaska's HIE provides clinical communication pathways to over 470 provider organizations and more than 1,200health care providers throughout the state with over 40 Electronic Health Records provide patient data into the HIE.
+Today, Alaska's HIE provides clinical communication pathways to over 470 provider organizations and more than 1,200 health care providers throughout the state with over 40 Electronic Health Records provide patient data into the HIE.
 In addition, the HIE acts as the conduit for public health reporting including sending immunization, syndromic surveillance, and reportable laboratory data to DHSS from connected organizations.
 Strategic planning efforts by the AeHN Board of Directors and stakeholders led the HIE organization to set the wheels in motion for major changes, including an organization's name change to 'healtheConnect Alaska.'
-After research, analysis and extensive discussion a decision to select a new HIE vendor was also made, to address expanded functionality and the need to improve the value proposition of the exchange.
+After research, analysis, and extensive discussion a decision to select a new HIE vendor was also made, to address expanded functionality and the need to improve the value proposition of the exchange.
 Audacious Inquiry is the new vendor for healtheConnect Alaska and provides new technology, including Event Notification Services and a unified landing page.

 Alaska's HIT Coordinator participates on the HIE governing board and other work groups to ensure efficiency and effectiveness of planning efforts.
 Basic outreach to educate providers on Alaska's PI Program was completed by healtheConnect Alaska who was the State's Regional Extension Center (REC).
 Education materials were developed and made available through provider workshops and quarterly meetings to minimize duplication of efforts.
-Professional associations collaborating with healtheConnect Alaska include Alaska State Medical Association, Alaska Hospital Association (AHA), Alaska Primary Care Association (APCA), Federally Qualified Health Centers (FQHC), and Alaska Native and Tribal Heath Network.
+Professional associations collaborating in the past with healtheConnect Alaska include Alaska State Medical Association, Alaska Hospital Association (AHA), Alaska Primary Care Association (APCA), Federally Qualified Health Centers (FQHC), and Alaska Native and Tribal Health Network.
+Ongoing talks are taking place with the Alaska Hospital Association and Alaska Native and Tribal Health Network to revive those collaborations.

 DHSS completed its initial Medicaid Information Technology Architecture (MITA) State Self-Assessment (SS-A) in 2008 to support the Medicaid Management Information System (MMIS) Replacement Project.
-The initial MITA SS-A did not include all the elements to support development of this SMHP, and, as a result, a MITA SS-A update was conducted to revisit "As-Is" and "To-Be" business processes, assess MITA maturity levels according to MITA Framework 2.01, and develop a Technical Assessment and HIT Roadmap.
+The initial MITA SS-A did not include all the elements to support development of this SMHP, and, as a result, a MITA SS-A update was conducted to revisit "As- Is" and "To-Be" business processes, assess MITA maturity levels according to MITA Framework 2.01, and develop a Technical Assessment and HIT Roadmap.
 DHSS developed a Request for Proposals (RFP) to select a vendor to implement a robust solution, including personnel services, for completing a MITA SS-A which will be applied across the entire department including MMIS, Eligibility & Enrollment, Health Information Technology for Economic and Clinical Health Act (HITECH), and other systems supporting Alaska's Medicaid program.
-The MITA 3.0 SS-A contract is in procurement.
+The MITA 3.0 SS-A contract was awarded to Briljent and is underway.